cycle/docs/intro/cli.md

 # Using Bootstrap Toolkit
-You can install Cycle using bootstrap toolkit for quick integrations.
+You can install Cycle using a bootstrap toolkit for quick integrations.
 This tutorial assumes that your entity codebase is located in
 `src/` directory and accessible by Composer autoloader.

 > Bundle comes with annotation and proxies support.